CBSE Class 12 English Lesson 5 On the Face of it Summary, Line by Line Explanation along with Difficult Word Meanings from Vistas Book

 Monstrous: horrible

-Explanation of the above passage: Derry commented that the other things mentioned by Mr Lamb were things i.e. they were non – living.
+Explanation / Answer: Derry commented that the other things mentioned by Mr Lamb were things i.e. they were non – living.
 Mr. Lamb replied that all the things were related to each other.
 Just like beauty is related to the beast i.e. a beautiful creation is related to ugliness.
 Derry was confused.
 Mr. Lamb asked for Derry’s opinion.
 Derry replied that often he had heard people saying that beauty is not related to one’s appearance, rather, inner beauty is our real beauty.
 Even a handsome man is the one who does something good rather than one who looks good.
 He said that once, a beautiful girl loved a beast for who he was and kissed him which turned the beast into a handsome prince.
 He wouldn’t have changed, if she hadn’t kissed him.
 But then he said that he won’t change.
 Mr. Lamb said that Derry was right at that.
 Derry said that no one would kiss him ever because of his face.
 Even his mother kissed him on the good side of his face.
 He did not like this at all.
 He said he didn’t care even if nobody kissed him.
 Mr. Lamb asked him that did Derry ever want to kiss someone.
 Derry asks him what he was talking about.
 Mr. Lamb said that probably Derry wanted to kiss pretty girls who had long hair and large eyes or other people whom Derry loved.
 Derry replied that no one would ever allow him to do so.
 Mr. Lamb said that this was unpredictable.

 Passage: DERRY: I won’t ever look different.
 When I’m as old as you, I’ll look the same.
 I’ll still only have half a face.